 Landscape Architecture + Environmental Design

-Michael currently serves as Faculty Assistant to the Provost, Engaged Scholarship and Engaged Learning.
-He is past Chair of the Community Development Graduate group and former Housing Commissioner for the County and City of Sacramento.
+Michael currently serves as Faculty Advisor to the Provost, Engaged Scholarship and Engaged Learning.
+He is past Chair of the Community Development Graduate group.

 Ph.D.
 The Pennsylvania State University, Department of Geography, 2006.

 M.C.P.
 University of California, Berkeley, Department of City and Regional Planning, 1997

 M.Arch.
 University of California, Berkeley, Department of Architecture, 1997

 B.A.
 Cum Laude.
 Lehigh University, Urban Studies and Architecture, 1991.

 As profiled in the Sacramento Bee: Time for a redo of downtown Sacramento’s Capitol Mall, Crocker Park?